 In November 2001, when the United States and its allies were contemplating the possibility of using military measures to topple Saddam Hussein‘s regime in Baghdad, MoveOn.org founders Joan Blades and Wes Boyd hired Pariser as a consultant to guide their organization’s efforts to discredit the notion of waging war against Iraq.
 Before long, Pariser merged his own website with that of MoveOn, and in November 2002 he rallied some 9,000 MoveOn members to descend upon 400 government offices across the U.S. to voice their anti-war sentiments to members of Congress.
 Pariser was also instrumental in raising more than $400,000 for anti-war advertising.

-In early 2002 Pariser worked directly with former Vice President Al Gore on drafting MoveOn-sponsored speeches, and in February 2003 Pariser spoke at a massive anti-war rally in New York City.
+In early 2002 Pariser worked directly with former Vice President Al Gore on drafting MoveOn-sponsored speeches.
+At an October 2004 event, Pariser introduced Gore as “the most influential vice president who used his powers for good.”
+And in February 2003, Pariser himself spoke at a massive anti-war rally in New York City.

-In December 2003 Pariser collaborated with Jonathan Soros, son of billionaire financier George Soros, and the techno-rocker Moby to organize “Bush in 30 Seconds,” an online contest for the best half-minute, anti-President Bush television advertisement.
-Among the 1,500-odd submissions were two ads juxtaposing footage of George W. Bush and Adolf Hitler, and MoveOn posted these on its website.
+In December 2003 Pariser collaborated with Jonathan Soros, son of the billionaire financier George Soros, and also with the techno-rocker Moby, to organize “Bush in 30 Seconds,” an online contest to determine the best half-minute, anti-President Bush television advertisement.
+Among the 1,500-odd submissions were two ads juxtaposing footage of George W. Bush and Adolf Hitler, and MoveOn posted these entries on its website.
 Ultimately, under pressure from Jewish groups and Republicans, the organization pulled the Bush-Hitler ads and apologized for them.

 In 2004 Pariser became executive director of MoveOn.
-That same year, he helped arrange some 1,000 neighborhood bake sales across the United States which raised at least $750,000 for the John Kerry presidential campaign.
+That same year, he helped arrange some 1,000 neighborhood bake sales across the United States.
+These events raised at least $750,000 for Democratic presidential candidate John Kerry‘s campaign.

 On December 9, 2004 — a month after Kerry’s Election Day defeat — Pariser declared that MoveOn had effectively taken control of the Democratic Party.
 “For years,” he said, “the party has been led by elite Washington insiders who are closer to corporate lobbyists than they are to the Democratic base.
 But we can’t afford four more years of leadership by a consulting class of professional election losers.… In the last year, grass-roots contributors like us gave more than $300 million to the Kerry campaign and the DNC, and proved that the party doesn’t need corporate cash to be competitive.
 Now it’s our party: we bought it, we own it, and we’re going to take it back.”